 Australia is one of the world’s great culinary destinations.
 Beautiful fresh local produce, talented chefs creating innovative cuisine, fantastic authentic ethnic food, superb markets and gourmet specialty food shops, and much more make it a tantalizing country to visit.

 These are what we believe to be some of the best food experiences in Australia, based on decades of eating down under, especially in recent years.
-It’s by no means exhaustive but we’ll be adding to it as we add more stories to the blog from our travels to Perth, Adelaide, Kangaroo Island, Lord Howe Island, and Brisbane.
+It’s by no means an exhaustive list, but we’ll keep adding to it as we add more stories over coming weeks from our travels in and around Perth, Adelaide, Kangaroo Island, Lord Howe Island, and Brisbane.

 1. Indulge in decadent degustation meals at Australia’s best restaurants

 One of the best food experiences in Australia is a meal at a fine dining restaurant.
 Whether it’s imaginative contemporary Australian cuisine at Quay restaurant in Sydney, Attica in Melbourne or Orana in Adelaide, you have to indulge in at least one deliciously creative degustation meal while you’re in Australia.
 Although we imagine foodies will enjoy a whole lot more than one tasting menu.
 In Sydney, some of the most exquisite Australian cuisine is being served up at the city’s best restaurants, such as the wonderful Bridge Room, the legendary Tetsuya’s, at jazzy Sepia, at the new Bennelong in the Sydney Opera House, and, of course, at Quay, still perhaps Australia’s finest restaurant.
 In Melbourne, a meal at Cutler & Co is a must, along with a drive down the south coast to Dan Hunter’s Brae, where he does his unique farm to table cuisine.
 And then there’s Adelaide…

 2. Go eat in Adelaide and go now